 The common cleansing mistake giving you wrinkles is..

-According to Japanese beauty guru Melodee Morita (who follows a nighttime skincare routine so dedicated it practically guarantees flawless skin), simply using the wrong fingers to massage in your cleanser could be causing you both wrinkles and discolouration.
+According to Japanese beauty guru Melodee Morita (who follows a nighttime skincare routine so dedicated it practically guarantees flawless skin), simply using the wrong fingers to massage in your cleanser could be causing you both wrinkles and discoloration.
 Eek.
-Morita explains that friction is a key player in ageing and says being gentle with your skin should be top priority if you want to keep wrinkles at bay: "Using the thumb and index finger can be too much pressure so I like to focus the most on using the ring finger and middle finger."
+Morita explains that friction is a key player in aging and says being gentle with your skin should be top priority if you want to keep wrinkles at bay: "Using the thumb and index finger can be too much pressure, so I like to focus the most on using the ring finger and middle finger."
 For maximum TLC, the beauty expert also suggests cleansing with a facial foaming net.
 This little-known Japanese skincare tool works by whipping any face wash into a dense lather that's then gently "rolled" across the skin.
 Using one essentially makes the cleansing process hands-free, removing any risk of applying too much pressure to your skin.
-(Check out Morita's nighttime skincare regime video for more detail on how to use one.)
+(Check out Morita's nighttime skincare regimen video for more detail on how to use one.)

-Keep scrolling to shop top-rated Japanese cleansing products.
+Check out these top-rated Japanese cleansing products.